 That’s a wrap!
 Thanks for reading.
 If I missed something awesome, let me know in the comments!

 Nothing says summer quite like watermelon.
 Instead of just eating plain ‘ole watermelon slices, why not make a salad for your next barbecue?
 Tossed with some fragrant Aleppo Pepper, Nigella Seeds and fresh arugula, it makes a refreshing (and delectable) salad.
 With an easy way to add a little oomph to watermelon, kids and adults alike will be piling their plates to the brim!

 Want to raise a few eyebrows at your next picnic or barbeque?
 Try our Chaat Masala Fruit Salad for a wholly unexpected treat.
 This traditional Indian street food combines pungent, piquant and savory spices with black salt, citrus and fresh fruit for a refreshing summer treat.
 The flavor combinations are outstanding.
 Try the party sized recipe below and mix it up with just about any seasonal fruits.
-We were wishing we had some watermelon….
+We were wishing we had some watermelon….or mango….or….